-As of February 10, 2017, there were warrants outstanding to purchase a total of 926,884 shares of our common stock, which expire between 2017 and 2025.
-Each of these warrants entitles the holder to purchase one share of common stock at prices ranging from \$5.40 to \$210.00 per common share, with a weighted average exercise price of \$6.96 per share.
+As of March 14, 2017, there were warrants outstanding to purchase a total of 926,884 shares of our common stock, which expire between 2017 and 2025.
+Each of these warrants entitles the holder to purchase one share of common stock at prices ranging from \$3.57 to \$210.00 per common share, with a weighted average exercise price of \$6.96 per share.
 Certain of these warrants have a net exercise provision under which its holder may, in lieu of payment of the exercise price in cash, surrender the warrant and receive a net amount of shares based on the fair market value of our common stock at the time of exercise of the warrant after deduction of the aggregate exercise price.
 Each of these warrants also contains provisions for the adjustment of the exercise price and the aggregate number of shares issuable upon the exercise of the warrant in the event of dividends, share splits, reorganizations and reclassifications and consolidations.
-Certain of these warrants contain a provision requiring a reduction to the exercise price.
-Certain of these warrants provide that, subject to limited exceptions, a holder will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own over 4.99% of our then outstanding common stock following such exercise; provided, however, that upon prior notice to us, the warrant holder may increase its ownership, provided that in no event will the ownership exceed 9.99%.
+Certain of these warrants contain a provision requiring a reduction to the exercise price in the event we issue common stock, or securities convertible into or exercisable for common stock, at a price per share lower than the warrant exercise price.
+Certain of these warrants provide that, subject to limited exceptions, a holder will not have the right to exercise any portion of its warrants if the holder, together with its affiliates, would beneficially own over 4.99% of our then outstanding common stock following such exercise; provided, however, that upon prior notice to us, the warrant holder may increase its ownership, provided that in no event will the ownership exceed 9.99% and provided further that such ownership limitation shall be 9.99% for any exercise of the July warrants through March 31, 2017.